Update Aug 5th 2020

 For the young people we support we will be reaching out on the phone unless in emergencies.

-We are appealing for food donations (drop off Basis office Mon – Fri: beween 10-3) as well as financial donations (via Justgiving or our Amazon wishlist ) as we are stepping up our practical support as women are unable to work or access other support services and our other income generation opportunities are now extremely limited.
+We are appealing for donations (drop off Basis office Mon – Fri: between 10-3 – please call ahead to arrange a time if possible) as well as financial donations (via Justgiving or our Amazon wishlist), as we are stepping up our practical support as women may be unable to work or access other support services and our other income generation opportunities are now extremely limited.

 Basis ongoing services:

 Drop in: will not be happening following government guidelines.
 We are still able to drop off food parcels and/or medication but please do not come to the office.
-Instead, if you need us, please contact us on 0113 243 0036, a mobile number of a frontline worker, Facebook, Twitter or our live chat service on the website (see above).
+Instead, if you need us or know of anyone who does, please contact us on 0113 243 0036, a mobile number of a support worker, Facebook, Twitter or our live chat service on the website (see above).

 Managed Approach Evening Outreach: We have had to take the incredibly difficult decision to suspend evening outreach for the time being.
 This has been with the aim of keeping our staff, volunteers, their families, the women we work with and the wider community healthy.
-It is also to ensure we can still help women during the day with food, mobile phones, utility payments , sexual health provisions, contraception via drop-offs, appointments and emotional support through 1-to-1s via phone/online.
+It is also to ensure we can still help women during the day with food, mobile phones, utility payments, sexual health provisions, contraception, appointments and emotional support through 1-to-1s via phone/online or socially distanced face-to-face meetings.

-If you are in need or know of anyone who is, please get in touch via our office phone, case worker phone numbers, our social media accounts and/or via the chat function on our website.
-The Police team are also still operational and our team are on phone standby during usual outreach hours for any support required.
+The Police team are also still working and members of our team are on phone standby during usual outreach hours for any support required.

-Young People: Where possible we will be reaching out over the phone and restricting 1-to-1 visits unless in emergencies.
+Young People: Where possible we will be reaching out over the phone and restricting 1-to-1 visits.
+Any face-to-face appointments will be arranged via your support worker and will have social distancing and hygiene procedures in place.

-Basis can support with bringing round food parcels (in most cases delivery will take place through our volunteers).
+Basis can support with bringing round food parcels in contactless drop offs (in most cases volunteers will deliver these).

-If you are struggling to get food because you have lost income or are self-isolating, phone Leeds City Council’s Local Welfare Support Scheme on 0113 376 0330 (open 9am-6pm 7 days a week).
+Otherwise, if you are struggling to get food because you have lost income or are self-isolating, phone Leeds City Council’s Local Welfare Support Scheme on 0113 376 0330 (open 9am-6pm, 7 days a week).
+You can also see their Money Information Centre website for info on food banks and more.

 If this does not work please call your support worker on their mobile or call our office 0113 243 0036